textileio/react-native-sdk/config/DOCS_TEMPLATE.md

 `react-native link @textile/react-native-sdk`

-Note: The iOS component of `@textile/react-native-sdk` should be installed using Cocoapods. `react-native-link` should do this correctly.
-More documentation coming here.
+Note: The iOS component of `@textile/react-native-sdk` should be installed using Cocoapods.
+Newer versions of React Native will auto link the library, and `react-native link` can be run otherwise.

 **Update Android Gradle**